austinksmith/Hamsters.js/README.md

 4. This optional argument will tell the library how many threads to execute the function declared previously across, this allows on a very easy level to change how many threads you are executing across.
 If you do not supply a value here the library defaults to a value of `1`.

-5. This optional argument will tell the library wether or not we want to aggregate our individual thread outputs together after execution, this is only relevant if you are executing across multiple threads and defaults to `false`.
+5. This optional argument will tell the library whether or not we want to aggregate our individual thread outputs together after execution, this is only relevant if you are executing across multiple threads and defaults to `false`.

-6. This optional argument will inform the library that our data array is one of javascripts [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays), when making use of this argument the library can make use of transferrable objects which can provide a dramatic performance improvement compared to serialization.
+6. This optional argument will inform the library that our data array is one of JavaScript's [Typed Arrays](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays), when making use of this argument the library can make use of transferable objects which can provide a dramatic performance improvement compared to serialization.
 This value is `null` by default and should only be used when needed.

-7. This optional argument is intended to be used in conjuction with [memoization mode](https://github.com/austinksmith/Hamsters.js/wiki/Memoization), when memoization mode is enabled this argument allows one to control on an individual function level wether or not the results from that function are cached, this has a default value of `false`.
+7. This optional argument is intended to be used in conjunction with [memoization mode](https://github.com/austinksmith/Hamsters.js/wiki/Memoization), when memoization mode is enabled this argument allows one to control on an individual function level whether or not the results from that function are cached, this has a default value of `false`.

 8. This optional argument will tell the library to automatically sort our final output either alphabetically or numerically, this argument has a default value of `null` and can be configured using the [sorting options](https://github.com/austinksmith/Hamsters.js/wiki/Sorting).